hyriver/pygridmet/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-PyGridMet could always use more documentation, whether as part of the
+PyGridMET could always use more documentation, whether as part of the
-official PyGridMet docs, in docstrings, or even on the web in blog posts,
+official PyGridMET docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback